mAbduqayum/python-workbook/files/word_frequency/word_frequency.md

 ## Note

 - Words are separated by whitespace
-- Words are case-sensitive ("Hello" and "hello" are different)
+- Words are case-insensitive ("Hello" and "hello" are the same)
+- Strip common punctuation (.,!?;:'") from words
 - Return an empty dictionary for an empty file
+- After cleaning, skip empty strings

+## Bonus Challenge

+Implement `word_frequency2` using Python's `Counter` from the `collections` module